SamFHarrison/weather-app/README.md

 - Change Cel/Fahr choice to Metric/Imperial and change all scales (eg. mph/kph etc.).
 - Put location parameter in URL so user has browser history of searches.
 - Use `Promise.all()` in `getWeather` so artificial promise delay is 800ms minimum rather than delay + the real call.
+- Focus outline on search bar.
+- Clicking on search icon should focus on search input.
+- Weather icons are slightly pixalated.

 ## Running the app